Kyogashi Festival

 Branding package for a three-day confectionery festival in Kyoto, Japan.

-Create an energetic and versatile festival identity that captures the unique shapes and artistry seen in traditional sweets.
+The goal was to create an energetic festival identity that captures the unique shapes and artistry seen in traditional sweets.

 Since a set of nerikiri is often displayed in a wooden box, the visual identity employs a grid motif to anchor the design elements.